Matisse show in London to display works Picasso envied

 “I think most people would now rank these works among the great late works of any artist.”

-The exhibition will run at Tate Modern from April 17 until September 7.
+The exhibition will run at Tate Modern from April 17 until Sept.
+7. (Editing by Kevin Liffey)